 in Podocarpus National Park.
 There is a ton of accommodation in Zamora covering all budgets.
 I've stayed 5mins from the center at a place overlooking the river

 - double-room $13USD for 2 and also in the very center.
 Zamora reminds me of Banos in the way it looks and feels around town, they are both lovely places.

 National Park takes 10mins from the center of town by taxi, $4USD each way.
 The fee to enter the park seems to vary from everywhere I have read in books or

 on the internet, some say $10USD, others $5USD.
-As at August 2011 when I was there, the price on the sign says $2USD although it was Sunday when I visited
+As at August 2011 when I was here, the price on the sign says $2USD although it was Sunday when I visited

 I was disappointed not to see many birds at the park, they were hiding!
-I did however see a few butterflies, a spider
+I did however see a few butterflies, spiders, caterpillars with spikes

-and amazing plants and flora with exotic shapes, smells and colors.
+and several other interesting insects plus amazing plants and flora with exotic shapes, smells and colors.
 It is possible to see some amazing birds here such as the Gallo de la Pena, known as Cock

 of the Rock, and also a bird called the Paraguas Amazonico - Amazonian Umbrellabird.
 I wish I had seen them and I wish you good luck spotting them.

 a swimming area by the river and safe lookout points.
 The forest floor is the most interesting place of all with all kinds of things growing including insect